 Human rights impact assessment

-In conjunction with identifying the impacts, we looked at whether the impact already exists, whether the impact is possible or not possible, and what the current management mechanisms are.
+In conjunction with identifying the impacts, we look at whether the impact already exists, whether the impact is possible or not possible, and what the current management mechanisms are.
 The calculation of the magnitude of the human rights risk is based on the assessment of the overall severity (volume, gravity, remediability) and probability of the impact.

 - Shortcomings related to employment and working conditions